aarroyoc/lyncex-tfg/docs/API.md

 # API

 Lyncex is both a database and a web framework.
 The main way to interact with Lyncex is through the REST API.
+With the API you can retrieve, add and delete content from the database.
+All API endpoints are under /_api

-API listens at _api
+## Retrieve data

-GET /_api
+GET /_api/query

 Optional parameters